No matter who you are and what industry you work in — everyone makes mistakes.

 But one place where you definitely want to try and avoid as many mistakes as possible is during a client reporting meeting.

-If you’re new to the world of client reporting meetings or just want to make sure you’ve dotted all your i’s and crossed all of your t’s, here are the 15 client reporting mistakes that you definitely want to avoid.
+If you’re new to the world of client reporting or just want to make sure you’ve dotted all your i’s and crossed all of your t’s, here are the 15 client reporting mistakes that you definitely want to avoid.

 Need help avoiding a specific mistake?
 Jump ahead to: